top of page

 Yet Edmund, ever warm, added, "Though I say this, we harbor no worries about you.
 It is difficult to imagine you ever falling prey to greed or ambition."

-Charlotte smiled, touched by his faith in her—though inwardly she squirmed a little, recalling the times she had ‘sampled’ treats from market stalls during royal inspections.
+She smiled, touched by his faith in her, though inwardly she squirmed a little, recalling the times she had ‘sampled’ treats from market stalls during royal inspections.

 …That’s not an abuse of power… is it?

 The subjects she had to master were endless: history, mathematics, diplomacy, economics… She wasn’t expected to become a scholar in each field.
-But for royalty, knowledge was as vital as any sword.
-A princess without armor would be devoured before she even understood the danger.
+But for royalty, knowledge was as vital as any armor.
+A princess without a shield would be devoured before she even understood the danger.

 With her parents missing, she had no choice but to become strong on her own.
 She approached her lessons with fierce determination, refusing to be left defenseless.

 Beyond academics, there was cultural knowledge to acquire—art, music, and dance.
-Her daily schedule was stitched tighter than the embroidery hoops she still struggled to master.
+Her daily schedule was as tightly stitched as the embroidery hoops she still struggled to master.

 She stared down at her latest project.
 She was supposed to be stitching an image of the sacred Mother Tree… yet what she had created looked more like a crooked stick with droopy leaves.